HAMILTON: THE EXHIBITION FAQ

 Are there discounts for school groups?

 All Chicago Public Schools may make a free group reservation for their students in 4th grade or above.
 Reservations are available Mondays and Tuesdays during the CPS school year, 9:00 AM - 12:00 PM.
 Discounts are available for non-CPS schools, including colleges.
 One chaperone for every 10 students is free and required.
+For groups, contact Broadway in Chicago at: 312.977.1710 or visit BICGROUPS.COM.

 I have a ticketing question (refunds, exchanges, otherwise).
 What can I do?